TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/NavSystem/NavSys Detail Design.md

 Constraint 6 Solution:

 The array must be able to detect the white perpidicular line at the start and end of the crater.
 This is accomplished becaues the entire array will output a low signal on the white colored line.
 Having all the sensors output low will signal the main controller that a white line has been reached.

+Constraint 7 Solution:

+The sensor must be in the center of the front of the chassis of the robot.
+This is to ensure that the robot stays centered over the yellow line whilst moving along the course.
+This is accomplised by having the sensor array 4 inches from each side of the robot chassis.

 ## BOM